scraed/TheMomentGauge/README.md

 ### 4. Install JAX

 JAX is a required dependency for Moment Gauge.
 Follow the instructions below to install JAX with or without GPU support.
-Our code has been tested on JAX 0.4.1, but you could use the latest version of JAX.
+Please refer to the [official JAX installation guide](https://github.com/google/jax#installation) for more instructions on installing JAX.
+You could use the latest version of JAX, but we have only tested the code on JAX 0.4.1.
+Please report to us if the code does not campatible with the latest version of JAX.

 #### CPU Installation